ClubInfoInsaT/jeu-sce-2023/README.md

 # jeu-sce-2023
-A video game for the Climate &amp; Energy week at INSA Toulouse.
+A video game for the Climate &amp; Energy week at INSA Toulouse..